 It’s that season!
 You know, the cold one, the rainy one, and the one where it seems like it’s dark all the time.
 It’s BINGING season!
 Well, here’s the thing.
 It’s not healthy to lay in bed or binge-watching on the sofa for an entire day.
 Trust me, I’ve been there, so I’m here to share some tips to help keep your binge-watching in check.

-During the start of the pandemic, it was really easy to kick back, relax, and watch six or seven episodes of your favourite shows or movies.
+When you’re feeling under the weather, it’s really easy to kick back, relax, and watch six or seven episodes of your favourite shows or movies.
 I don’t blame you.
-I did it.
-Let me be the first to say it isn’t that healthy.
+I do it too.
+But when you do it all of the time it isn’t that healthy.
 It isn’t good for the body, it isn’t good for social communication with friends, and it sure isn’t good for your brain.
 You just…turn off.

 You get into a place where you’re so comfortable hitting “next episode” that nothing else seems to matter.
 Now, I’m not saying you need to completely stop enjoying your shows because television and entertainment serve their purpose, but too much of a good thing is too much of a good thing.

 Binge-watching can make it harder to fall asleep (especially when you watch TV before bed), increase your risk of health conditions like diabetes and heart disease, and is associated with depression, social anxiety, and loneliness.
 We may be telling ourselves that watching shows is a way to relax and lower stress, however, too much and the opposite starts happening.
 Neglecting your physical and mental health leads to increased stress levels.